Build To The Line: Design and Construction Challenges

 - Once your registration purchase is complete your school will be invited to join the challenge area within Dendrite and allocated to your Local Challenge Hub.

-- Resources will be distributed to schools in January ready for immediate use.
+- Resources will be distributed to schools with enough cardboard to make an immediate start.

 - Dendrite Connect is recruiting design and construction companies to sponsor kits into schools.
 Any school registering may well receive a bonus free class kit to support the expansion of the challenge beyond the whole class resource pack and activity this registration buys.